Search the Office of Mississippi Physician Workforce website

 Foreign Medical Graduate EducationEducational Commission for Foreign Medical Graduates (ECFMG) promotes quality health care for the public by certifying international medical graduates for entry into U.S. graduate medical education, and by participating in the evaluation and certification of other physicians and health care professionals nationally and internationally.
 In conjunction with its Foundation for Advancement of International Medical Education and Research (FAIMER), and other partners, it actively seeks opportunities to promote medical education through programmatic and research activities.

-The Primary Care Office (PCO), located int he Office of Rural Health and Primary Care at the Mississippi State Department of Health, has been designated to serve as a State Contact and clearinghouse for the J-1 Visa Waiver Programs.
-Mississippi J-1 Visa Waiver Policies and Procedures for the Appalachian Regional Commission (ARC) and Conrad State 30 Program are available.
+The Mississippi Office of Rural Health and Primary Care has been designated to serve as a State Contact and clearinghouse for the J-1 Visa Waiver Programs.
+Mississippi J-1 Visa Waiver Policies and Procedures for the Appalachian Regional Commission (ARC) and State 30 Program are available.

-The PCO administers the programs and provides technical assistance to all interested in developing either the site predetermination or actual application for placement of a foreign-trained J-1 Visa Waiver provider.
+The MORHPC will administer the programs in a fair and consistent manner, as well as provide technical assistance to all interested in developing either the site predetermination or actual application for placement of a foreign-trained J-1 Visa Waiver provider.

 Accreditation offers these stakeholders assurance that a given residency program and its sponsoring institutions meet an accepted set of education standards.
 The ACGME accredits residency programs in 140 specialty and subspecialty areas of medicine, including all programs leading to primary Board certification by the 24 member boards of the American Board of Medical Specialties.